kora-projects/kora-docs/mkdocs/docs/v2/en/guides/dependency-injection.md

 Disconnecting from activity recorder
 ```

+Note the last two lines: `NotifyRunner.release()` runs before the recorder is disconnected, because `release()` walks the graph in reverse dependency order.

 **Key Concept**: `ValueOf<T>` prevents cascading component refreshes.
 The `ActivityService` instance is stable, but it can still access the current `ActivityRecorder` lazily when needed.

 ---